KingsleyPattinson/AnomalyDetectionBenchmark/README.md

 <a name="t3FFN"></a>
 ## Benchmarking Multivariate Time Series Anomaly Detection with Large-Scale Real-World Datasets

-In this paper, we advance the benchmarking of time series anomaly detection from datasets, evaluation metrics, and algorithm comparison. <br />To the best of our knowledge, we have generated the largest real-world dataset for multivariate time series anomaly detection (MTSAD) from the AIOps system for a Real-Time Data Warehouse (RTDW) in a leading cloud computing company. <br />We review and compare popular evaluation metrics including recently proposed.<br />To evaluate classic machine learning and recent deep learning methods fairly, we have performed extensive comparisons of these methods on various datasets. <br />We believe our benchmarking and datasets can promote reproducible results and accelerate the progress of MTSAD research.
+In this paper, we advance the benchmarking of time series anomaly detection from datasets, evaluation metrics, and algorithm comparison. <br />To the best of our knowledge, we have generated the largest real-world dataset for multivariate time series anomaly detection (MTSAD) from the Hologres AIOps system in the Alibaba Cloud platform. <br />We review and compare popular evaluation metrics including recently proposed.<br />To evaluate classic machine learning and recent deep learning methods fairly, we have performed extensive comparisons of these methods on various datasets. <br />We believe our benchmarking and datasets can promote reproducible results and accelerate the progress of MTSAD research.

 <a name="JwX86"></a>
 ## 1、Datasets
 <a name="T1rHA"></a>

-### 1.1 RTDW AIOps Dataset
+### 1.1 Real-world Hologres AIOps Dataset
-The Real-Time Data Warehouse Datasets are on [https://figshare.com/articles/dataset/_b_BigDataAD_Benchmark_Dataset_b_/24040563](https://figshare.com/articles/dataset/_b_BigDataAD_Benchmark_Dataset_b_/24040563) <br />For each instance, a CSV file is given.
+The Hologres Datasets are on [https://figshare.com/articles/dataset/_b_BigDataAD_Benchmark_Dataset_b_/24040563](https://figshare.com/articles/dataset/_b_BigDataAD_Benchmark_Dataset_b_/24040563) <br />For each instance, a CSV file is given.
 The train dataset and test dataset in each instance should be split evenly through all the timestamps.

-- Illustration of the collection of Real-Time Data Warehouse AIOps dataset
+- Illustration of the collection of Hologres AIOps dataset

 ![](img/system_structure.png)
 All the metrics and labels in our dataset are derived from real-world scenarios.
-All metrics were obtained from the RTDW instance monitoring system and cover a rich variety of metric types, including **CPU usage, queries per second (QPS) and latency**, which are related to many important modules within RTDW.
+All metrics were obtained from the Hologres instance monitoring system and cover a rich variety of metric types, including **CPU usage, queries per second (QPS) and latency**, which are related to many important modules within Hologres.
 We obtain labels from the ticket system, which integrates three main sources of instance anomalies: user service requests, instance unavailability and fault simulations.
 User service requests refer to tickets that are submitted directly by users, whereas instance unavailability is typically detected through existing monitoring tools or discovered by Site Reliability Engineers (SREs).
 Since the system is usually very stable, we augment the anomaly samples by conducting fault simulations.
 Fault simulation refers to a special type of anomaly, planned beforehand, which is introduced to the system to test its performance under extreme conditions.
 All records in the ticket system are subject to follow-up processing by engineers, who meticulously mark the start and end times of each ticket.
 This rigorous approach ensures the accuracy of the labels in our dataset.

-- Statistic Characteristic of  AIOps Datasets
+- Statistic Characteristic of Hologres AIOps Datasets

 | Instance | Samples | Dims | Anomaly | Anomaly Rate |
 | --- | --- | --- | --- | --- |